michigan-traffic-lab/ROCO/README.md

     - 1 - one or two vehicles are forced to slow down in the circle due to the conflict
     - 2 - one or two vehicles are forced to stop in the circle due to the conflict
     - 3 - three or more vehicles are forced to slow down or stop in the circle due to the conflict
-- The time offset (second) of the conflict event from the first frame (also the conflict name).
+- The time offset (second) of the conflict event from the first frame timestamp (also the conflict name).
-E.g., for a conflict named
+E.g., if the first frame timestamp is 2022-09-01 10-00-34-761973, and the time offset of the conflict is 3 seconds, then the conflict event timestamp is 2022-09-01 10-00-37-761973.

 In the CSV file, the columns are:
 ```